Buy-to-Let mortgage guide

 Certain types of properties, like studio flats and ex-local authority flats, may require a specialist lender.
 Lenders may also consider other properties in the same area.

-Each lender has a different approach, so it’s important to discuss your situation with a specialist.
+Each lender has a different approach, so it’s important to discuss your situation with a specialist mortgage adviser.
 They can help you find the right solution and avoid multiple rejections.

 The short answer is yes.
 Leasehold properties are similar to freehold properties if there is a suitable lease in place.
 However, leasehold properties have additional costs such as ground rent and service charges.
 The remaining term of the lease can affect the property’s value and eligibility for a mortgage.